DevOps-Represent/docker-101/README.md

  - [Part 2: Creating Docker Images.](https://github.com/DevOps-Girls/docker-101/blob/master/2-Images.md) We'll break down how to create your own Docker images.

- - Part 3: Docker Tagging.
-We'll take a look at what Docker tags are, and how to publish your images.
+ - [Part 3: Docker Tagging.](https://github.com/DevOps-Girls/docker-101/blob/master/3-Tags-and-Push.md) We'll take a look at what Docker tags are, and how to publish your images.

- - Part 4: Deploying.
-How do you use Docker containers in production?
-We'll have a look.